 Finding the Buried Treasure in Your Organization

 There is a hidden resource hiding within every organization.
-And it’s one that can help any leader—CPO, CFO, COO—overcome the primary challenge with which they are tasked: increase earnings.
+And it’s one that can help any leader—CEO, CPO, CFO, COO—overcome the primary challenge of today: keep profit margins healthy amidst rising inflation and global uncertainty.
 For most of the clients we’ve worked with at LogicSource, the focus in rising to this challenge is often revenue-centric.
 If you want to impact earnings, you increase sales.
 Seems simple enough.
-It might even be called lazy if it didn’t take so much effort to make a significant difference that way.
-Of course, it’s sacrilege to suggest trying to increase sales is a bad thing (it’s not).
-But it isn’t the only way leaders can boost earnings.
+But doing so in a time of increasing costs and decreased consumer spending is a risky strategy indeed—especially since there are other ways leaders can boost earnings.

-When is the last time you took a close look at your organization’s indirect (goods not for resale) spend?
-Typically, these goods represent around 20% of an organization’s cost base, and many companies treat this like a sunk cost.
+When was the last time you took a close look at your organization’s indirect spend?
+Typically, these goods represent around 20% of an organization’s annual revenue, and many companies treat this like a sunk cost.
 That’s a big slice of the pie to take for granted.
 It’s within these costs that we find the major resource most companies are hiding.
-Across all of our clients at LogicSource, we’ve found savings between 10-15% on not-for-resale goods.
-That’s a 2-3% reduction in your total cost base.
-You can imagine what that means for earnings.
+Across all of our clients at LogicSource, we’ve found savings between 7-15% on their indirect expenditures.
 What’s more, think about how much sales would have to increase to make the same kind of impact.
 So, why are so many leaders ignoring this untapped resource?
-If your company could shave 3% off of its total costs, aren’t you obligated to figure how to do it and then make it happen?
+If your company could shave 7-15% off of what could be hundreds of millions–if not billions–of dollars in spend, aren’t you obligated to figure how to do it and then make it happen?

 Why does this resource go untapped?

 It’s tough.
 We get it because we’ve seen it over and over.
 Even when more attention is paid to cutting costs than increasing sales, the focus shifts to Cost of Sales.
 And that makes perfect sense.
 Those costs most directly impact customers, pricing and sales cycle length.
+It broadly benefits from post-pandemic supply chain streamlining efforts that most businesses have undertaken today.
 It’s also easier to manage.
 There are fewer supplies, and usually, all of those costs are well-contained within a single system.
 Overall, Cost of Sales is a straightforward and visible universe of spend that makes it easier to diagnose issues and then implement change.

 In contrast, indirect costs aren’t so tidy.
 We were working with a client and needed to take a look at merchandising expenditures.
 We got a report back the same day, at the SKU-level, with daily volumes.
 It took weeks to decipher all the expenditures, coming from multiple systems, with sloppy categorization, missing information, and so many other complex problems.

 None of those above challenges are an excuse.
 It’s your job.
-As a leader, it’s your responsibility to look under every rock for savings that can lead to opportunities for competitiveness, growth, better returns, or all of the above.
+As a leader, it’s your responsibility to look under every rock for savings that can keep things afloat, and buy time to explore opportunities for competitiveness, growth, better returns, or all of the above.
 So, what can you do about it?

 Find the money!

 Once you decide that this is imperative for your organization, start with where you’re looking.
 The money is there, you’ve just got to find it.
-In our experience at LogicSource, a ton of savings is usually hiding in indirect categories like Marketing, Packaging and Store Development.
+In our experience at LogicSource, a ton of savings is usually hiding in indirect categories like Marketing, Packaging, IT, Facilities and Corporate Services.
 But, that might not be true for your organization.
 Leaders need to analyze the spend at 30,000 feet and under a microscope to find the largest categories with the biggest opportunities to consolidate and save.
 It’s a cliché, but there’s a lot of truth to getting the “most bang for your buck,” and it shouldn’t be dismissed as a legitimate starting point.